Sergi Canós: 2022–23 season and loan to Olympiacos

 Following an appearance in Brentford's first match of the 2022–23 pre-season, a hamstring injury saw Canós miss the first month of the regular season.
 Restricted to sporadic substitute appearances, in competition with five other wide players and unwilling to play wing back, Canós joined Super League Greece club Olympiacos on loan until the end of the 2022–23 season on the final day of the winter transfer window.
 During a spell affected by a knee injury, he scored four goals in eight appearances.
 On 1 June 2023, the one-year option on Canós' contract was exercised, but he was not involved in Brentford's 2023–24 pre-season campaign and transferred away from Brentford on 20 August 2023.
 He ended his career with the club on 246 appearances and 36 goals across his two spells and as its record appearance-maker for a player born outside the British Isles, having overtaken former teammate Toumani Diagouraga.

 Valencia

 On 20 August 2023, Canós returned to his native Spain to sign a four-year contract with La Liga club Valencia for an undisclosed fee.
 He made 31 appearances and scored two goals during a mid-table 2023–24 season.
 Despite being a regular inclusion in the matchday squad, Canós' appearance count dropped to 22 during a mid-table 2024–25 season.
 He underwent hernia surgery prior to the final match of the season and was then frozen out of the first team squad late in the 2025–26 pre-season.
 On 1 September 2025, Canós joined Segunda División club Real Valladolid on loan until the end of the 2025–26 season.
+He made 21 appearances and scored two goals prior to suffering a season-ending rupture to the anterior cruciate ligament in his right knee during a match versus Cultural Leonesa on 4 April 2026.